Precioux/Cloud-Computing-Projects/Project1/service-1/README.md

     - /check_user: A GET endpoint that retrieves a list of job status objects associated with a given email address.

 The application is started with Uvicorn and runs on port 8000.

-## Requirements

-You can install them by running the following command:

-pip install -r requirements.txt